 On August 13-14 and 20-21, 2021, IRMS hosted the first virtual Summer Institute for Organizers on Contesting Supremacism, cosponsored by the Western States Center.
 Our program brought together an intimate group of graduate students, professors, community, professionals, and digital organizers from the U.S., Canada, and Europe.
 Participating organizers came from a range of backgrounds, indicating in their applications that they were dealing with threats to gender equality, LGBTQIA+ rights, and racial injustice in a variety of ways, from a Christian Reconstructionist local political candidate to white supremacist groups targeting a high school Gay-Straight Alliance (GSA).

 Researchers provided training designed to address the threats and challenges that participants indicated in their applications.
 This included how supremacist ideologies (i.e., white, male, cis, Christian, etc.) interrelate and conflict; supremacism on the “left,” such as TERFs; countering disinformation online; techniques for organizing across the netroots and grassroots; and countering effective long-term organizing and institution-building by supremacists.

 Then, researchers and organizers strategized in afternoon breakout groups to address actual scenarios organizer participants were facing, with three breakout groups meeting throughout: “Strategies for Anti-Supremacist Work at the Netroots;” “Stopping Anti-Trans Mobilization on the Right and ‘Left'”; and “Challenging Allied White Supremacists and Christian Nationalists on the Ground”.

-IRMS will provide support in developing these researcher-organizer relationships and engaged research projects to help organizing against supremacist and anti-democratic mobilizations after the summer institute.
-Participants will gain access to the digital security training video from our 2021 conference and other resources.
+IRMS provided support in developing these researcher-organizer relationships and engaged research projects to organize against supremacist and anti-democratic mobilizations after the summer institute.
+Participants were also provided access to IRMS’s digital security training video and other resources.